 If you are unable to give us 24 business hours advance notice, the following missed appointment fees will be charged: $80 for a chiropractic appointment, $80 for a massage appointment and $95 for an acupuncture treatment.
 Thank you for your understanding and consideration.

 The entrance to our parking lot is on SW Salmon Street adjacent to the corner of SW 16th Avenue.

-There are three marked parking spaces in the lot directly in front of the clinic, labeled “Equilibrium”.
-If those three spaces are full, there is metered street parking available nearby.
+There are three marked parking spaces in the lot marked “Equilibrium”.
+They are numbers 4, 11, & 13.
+If those three spaces are occupied, there is metered street parking available nearby.